 Powder was one of the shyer kids from his litter, but he was very close and affectionate with people he had known for years.
 He sometimes was brave enough to go for leashed walks around the sanctuary, but only when the coast was clear.
 He had a habit of sizing people up on his first intro, and if they didn’t meet his standards, he would refuse their every effort to build a relationship.

 Powder originally lived with his sisters, Sugar, Sabine, and their Arctic-Timber friend, Dakota.
 A young lad named Nimoy joined for a short while, but was kicked out, and then Sabine . . . and finally Dakota.
 All that remained were the Arctic siblings, who were inseperable until the end.

 Likes & Dislikes

-Because he has hypothyroidism, Powder needs his blood drawn regularly to make sure his medication is working.
-He tolerates this, but we know he doesn’t like it.
-He also hates when Dakota leaves the habitat for any reason, especially just to go for a walk.
+Because he had hypothyroidism, Powder needed his blood drawn regularly to make sure his medication was working.
+He tolerated this, but clearly wasn’t a fan.